William Brereton (British Army officer)

-Lieutenant-General Sir William Brereton (29 December 1789 – 27 July 1864) was a British Army officer of the nineteenth century who served as colonel-commandant of the 4th Brigade, Royal Horse Artillery in the 1860s.
+Lieutenant-General Sir William Brereton (29 December 1789 – 27 July 1864) was a British Army officer who served as colonel-commandant of the 4th Brigade, Royal Horse Artillery in the 1860s.

 Family

 Brereton was descended from the Cheshire family of Brereton of Brereton Hall, through the Irish branch, the Breretons of Carrigslaney, County Carlow, of whom some details were given by Sir Fortunatus Dwarris in Archæologia, vol. xxxiii., and in Mervyn Archdall's edition of Lodge's Peerage of Ireland, ii.
 251. In a biographical notice he is described as a son of Major William Brereton, who fought at Culloden, and younger half-brother of Major-General Robert Brereton of New Abbey, County Kildare (formerly of 30th and 63rd regiments), and Lieutenant-Governor of St. Lucia, who died in 1818.

 Early life and military career

 Brereton was born in 1789, and entered the Royal Military Academy as a "Gentleman Cadet" in 1803, passing out on 10 May 1805 as a second lieutenant in the Royal Artillery, and gaining promotion to first lieutenant on 7 June 1806.
 He served in the Peninsular and Waterloo campaigns from December 1809 to June 1815, including the defence of Cádiz, where he commanded the guns at Fort Matagorda, the battle of Barrosa, where he was wounded, the Burgos retreat, the battles of Vitoria and the Pyrenees, the siege of San Sebastián, where he was temporarily attached to the breaching batteries, the battles of Orthez, Toulouse, Quatre Bras, and Waterloo.
 During the greater part of the time, he was one of the subalterns of the famous "H Troop" of the Royal Horse Artillery commanded by Major W. Norman Ramsay, with which he was severely wounded at Waterloo.
 He became a second captain on 5 November 1816, and was placed on half-pay the year after.
 On 23 January 1819, while still on half-pay, he was promoted to major.
 He was brought on full pay again in 1823, and, performed further varied service at home and in the colonies.
 He was invested as a Knight of the Royal Guelphic Order in 1837 and as a Companion of the Order of the Bath in 1838.
 Brereton served as inspector-general of the Irish Constabulary between 1839 and 1843, being promoted to lieutenant-colonel on 17 August 1843.